 To be eligible to apply for an MPhil or PhD programmes, applicants should normally have, or expect to obtain, at least an upper second class honours degree in a discipline appropriate to their intended area of research.
 Substantial prior research experience may, in some instances, be acceptable in place of a first degree qualification.
-If you are not sure whether this might apply to you, our Graduate School will be able to advise you.
+If you are not sure whether this might apply to you, our Postgraduate Admissions team will be able to advise you.
 International studentsmust provide evidence of English proficiency at the time of application.
 Information about English language tests will normally be available from your British Council office.
 International applicants whose most recent qualification has been taken in English may be exempt from our usual English Language requirements.

 Months of entry

 Studying for an MPhil or a PhD is very much an individual activity, and research topics vary widely, according to personal interests.
 As one of our students, we will help to nurture your interests and develop skills and insights essential to your future progress.